orai-nlp/Elixa/README.md

 ### train-gp

-Train-gp is used to train polarity classification models using a previously tagged dataset.
+Train-gp is used to train polarity classification models using a previously tagged data-set.
 This process can be time consuming depending on the size of the corpus and the features we choose to use.

 ````shell
 java -jar target/elixa-0.9.jar train-gp -f tabNotagged -cn 3 -l es -p models/es-twt.cfg < ~/corpora/opinion-Datasets/Behagune/es-behagtwtpressUniq.tsv > rslt/es-modTreatment/es-twtBehag201602twtpressUniq-Bsline-Old-NonegFix.rslt